wonderalexandre/mmcfilters/README.md

 # MorphologicalAttributeFilters
-MorphologicalAttributeFilters is a C++/Python library for connected image filtering based on morphological trees (component tree and tree os shapes).
+MorphologicalAttributeFilters is a C++/Python library for connected image filtering based on morphological trees (component trees and tree os shapes).

 # How to install?